catseye/Tamsin/README.markdown

 TODO
 ----

-*   have analyzer and interpreter both inherit from Processor
+*   have analyzer and interpreter both inherit from Processor or smth
-*   compiler: backtrack variables too
-*   compiler: fix order of subterms in term creation
-*   compiler: write `-ltamsin` library and link to it
 *   meta-circular implementation of scanner -- what we have is pretty close
 *   meta-circular implementation of parser
 *   meta-circular implementation of interpreter!

+### compiler ###

+*   handle term concatenation
+*   literal string escape sequences
+*   render NUL as EOF.  actually, we want 8-bit clean strings eventually
+*   implement eof
+*   implement any
+*   implement fail
+*   implement !
+*   implement alnum
+*   write `-ltamsin` library and link to it

 ### document ###